rtthomas/ReactContactLite/README.md

 ***REMAINING SECTIONS UNDER CONSTRUCTION!!***

 At this time the project does not include any CI/CD capabilities.

 Below are the steps necessary to configure and deploy the application, assuming an AWS subscription has already been created.
 They comprise provision of the required AWS services, and the installation and configuration of the application code.
+They assume some familiarity with the AWS ecosystem.

 #### AWS Services, Part I